ZoopEcoEvo/champlain_seasonality/Output/Reports/report.md

 # trait_plot = ctmax_plot + size_plot
 # trait_plot
 ```

-Shown below are the distributions of thermal limits for each species.
-This includes all data (all collections, stages, sexes, etc.).
-It’s
-clear that there is substantial variation in thermal limits for several
-species.

 Shown below are the clutch size distributions for the three diaptomiid
 species, which produce egg sacs that allow for easy quantification of